 Brentuximab vedotin has been assessed by health authorities for some uses on the NHS in the UK.
 Its availability on the NHS may vary for different parts of the UK.

-- For people with relapsed or refractory classical Hodgkin lymphoma who have had an autologous stem cell transplant, or who are not able to have a stem cell transplant or a combination of chemotherapy drugs and have had at least two other types of treatment.
+- people with relapsed or refractory classical Hodgkin lymphoma who have had an autologous stem cell transplant, or who are not able to have a stem cell transplant or a combination of chemotherapy drugs and have had at least two other types of treatment

-- For people with relapsed or refractory ALCL who are well enough for this treatment.
+- people with relapsed or refractory ALCL who are fit enough to have it.